GazzaJ/CI-MS3-W3Recipes/README.md

 ##### Main Recipe Page
 The Recipe page could be considered one of the key pages on the site.
 Uses READ functionality to display Recipes and provides the ability to filter Recipes by country or search by keywords.
 This page has pagination controls which are set to display a specific number of recipes to limit scrolling.
-Users can select any recipe and see the full details of that recipe in order to make it.
+Users can select any recipe to view the full details of that recipe in order to make it.
 ![Recipes Display](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/recipes-page.png "Recipes Page Wireframe")

->**_The main change here was to incorporate what could have comprised separate pages (About, Map and Gallery) into a single page._**

 ##### Individual Recipe Page